The People Behind the Music

-Our dedicated team of volunteers was assembled by our founder, the late Karen Hilfman Millson, and represents a diverse community of Lightfoot devotees committed to preserving the legacy of Gordon Lightfoot in his hometown of Orillia
+A dedicated group of volunteers assembled by our founder Karen Hilfman Millson — a diverse community of Lightfoot devotees committed to preserving Gordon's legacy in his hometown.

 Karen Hilfman Millson